top of page

 Within a few days, I submitted what was requested and resumed the wait.

-At the end of January, I began a 4-month Norwegian language course, and the past few months have been a blur of bus, train and boat passes, staying in spare rooms of friends around Bergen and taking what my classmates have lovingly dubbed my “school boat” back and forth between Bergen and Skånevik.
+At the end of January, I began a 4-month Norwegian language course, and the past few months have been a blur of bus, train and boat passes, of bouncing between Bergen and Skånevik.

 On Tuesday, we took our exam and will learn the result next week.
 If I pass this A1 course, I will be eligible to apply for the A2 course in the fall.